CompletelyUnbelievable/BDAddons/PluginsExperiments/README.md

 # RevealSpoilers plugin

-<div>Just use <a href="https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/RevealSpoilers">Zerebro's plugin of the same name</a>, my plugin works as well but Zere does it better.
+<div>Just use <a href="https://github.com/rauenzi/BetterDiscordAddons/tree/master/Plugins/RevealSpoilers">Zerebro's plugin of the same name</a>, my plugin works as well but Zere's does it better.